Mark Campbell (political consultant)

 In 2010 he became Vice President of Learning Counts for CAEL – The Council for Adult and Experiential Learning.
 According to its own Website, CAEL is a national non-profit organization which creates and manages effective learning strategies for working adults through partnerships with employers, higher education, the public sector, and labor."

 Campbell left CAEL in 2012 to return to political consulting as CEO of Intellz Inc. and was selected to be the executive director and spokesperson for the Committee for Legislative Reform and Term Limits which collected nearly 600,000 signatures.
 Other clients include New Jersey's Bergen County Executive, Kathy Dovovan, running for re-election in 2014 in New Jersey's most populous county.
 In 2015, he became political director for the presidential campaign of Sen. Ted Cruz.
 The Cruz campaign was widely viewed as having the most effective political operation.
 In a year when the Reagan Democrats once again drove the narrative of the political season, the Cruz campaign proved effective in pulling those voters away from the front runner Donald Trump, as Campbell's built on his years of expertise in reaching out to swing voters in traditional Democratic strongholds in New Jersey and Pennsylvania.
 According to Chris Cillizza, a political writer for the Washington Post, "Cruz for President" is "the best campaign of any of the 19 people seeking the presidency."
 In 2021, he became the campaign manager of Glenn Youngkin's bid for governor of Virginia.

+In the spring of 2026, Campbell served as a Fellow at the USC Center for the Political Future where he led a study group on American democracy in the modern era.